Carvel (boat building): Modern carvel methods

-Traditional carvel methods leave a small gap between each plank that is caulked with any suitable soft, flexible, fibrous material, sometimes combined with a thick binding substance, which would gradually wear out and the hull would leak.
+Traditional carvel methods leave a small gap between each plank that is caulked with "caulking cotton", or any suitable soft, flexible, fibrous material,(such as kapok) sometimes combined with a thick binding substance, which would gradually wear out and the hull would leak.
 When the boat was beached for a length of time, the planks would dry and shrink, so when first refloated, the hull would leak badly unless re-caulked, a time-consuming and physically demanding job.
 The modern variation is to use much narrower planks that are edge-glued instead of being caulked.
 With modern power sanders a much smoother hull is produced, as all the small ridges between the planks can be removed.
 This method started to become more common in the 1960s with the more widespread availability of waterproof glues, such as resorcinol (red glue) and then epoxy resin.
 Modern waterproof glues, especially epoxy resin, have caused revolutionary changes in carvel and clinker construction.
 Traditionally, nails provided the fastening strength; now it is the glue.
 It has become quite common since the 1980s for carvel and clinker construction to rely almost completely on glue for fastening.
 Many small boats, especially light plywood skiffs, are built without any mechanical fasteners such as nails and lag screws at all, as the glue is far stronger.